barbosaaob/barbosaaob.github.io/content/blog/rsync-backup.md

     -c: skip based on checksum, not mod-time & size
     -H: preserve hard links
     --rsync-path: specify the rsync to run on remote machine
-    --link-dest: hardlink to files in $LAST_BACKUP_DIR when unchanged
+    --link-dest: hardlink to files in $BACKUP_DIR when unchanged

 Notice the trick to call rsync using sudo in the remote machine in case you need it.